ebi-ait/hca-ebi-wrangler-central/docs/SOPs/data_retraction_SOP.md

 ## Before you start

+To follow all the steps, a developer working for the ingest team is needed.
+Most of the steps will only need wrangler credentials, but some steps have to be carried out by a developer.
+If a wrangler is responsible for this task, please contact and assign a dev to help with the specific steps.

 ### Needed permissions
 Please make sure you have the proper permissions or you are paired with someone who has.
 The needed permissions are:
 1. **Access to the EC2 instance**: Any wrangler/dev should have access.